jnozzi/cocoadev.com/SiteContent/General/DockIconBadgePlacementQuestion.markdown

 ----

-Keep in mind that the point 0,0 starts in the ''lower left'' of the view.
+Keep in mind that the point 0,0 starts in the *lower left* of the view.
 When composing any image, to get it to be further right, you'll have to increase the x component.
 Using drawAtPoint and the like, you can specify the coordinates easily.
 I've done the same thing you're doing effortlessly this way.
 A simple, friendly RTFM to you. ;-)

 ----